charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 In order for the users to easily learn and master the rules, it's quite easy to explain their intent in few words.
 A synopsis of the semantic inheritance rule could be that we must sort out the sheep from the goats, in clprolf.
 But the imposed rules are the behavior that we intuitively have while programming clprolf, and we are free to them with "forced" keywords.

-* The semantic checks made by the compiler are all in three kind of rules:
+* The semantic checks made by the compiler are all in four kind of rules:

 All the rules about semantics are only on the direct level of the class(the single level), and not at multiple level.
 This simplifies the rules applications and understanding.